 General

 Subject to the guidelines contained in the approved MEH Risk Management Policy, MEH enters into short-term and long-term physical and financial transactions to manage the various risks related to energy commodities and profit from market viewpoints.
 MEH’s objective is to manage these risks by entering into risk management transactions while also offering similar products to its customers to allow them to mitigate their risks.
 The counterparties to these transactions include producers, local distribution companies, electric utilities, cogenerators, industrial users, financial institutions, marketers, dealers, and others.
-MEH enters into [futures and option contracts through regulated exchanges (exchange trades), and] swap, option, and swaption contracts or other risk management transactions with third parties, including affiliates, through the OTC market.
-[A listing of the exchange contracts that MEH currently trades is included as Appendix A.]
+MEH enters into swap, option, and swaption contracts or other risk management transactions with third parties, including affiliates, through the OTC market.

 The trading of physical and financial transactions is the responsibility of MEH’s Commercial Division.
 The Commercial Division is comprised of traders who enter into physical and financial transactions having varying characteristics and complexity.
 The traders’ responsibilities have generally been divided into particular concentrations or books, but may cross over as approved.
 Only those individuals listed as approved traders under the MEH Risk Management Policy will be allowed to execute either physical or financial transactions.

 MEH traders trade short-term, less complex physical and financial products with numerous counterparties.
-The most complex, or “highly structured,” transactions are developed by MEH Business Development “originators.”
+The most complex, or “highly structured,” transactions are developed by MEH Project Development.
 Business Development is responsible for managing the transaction process prior to trade execution.
 Responsibilities include concept development, product research, deal structuring and pricing, counterparty negotiations and preparation of definitive agreements.

 Other traders, referred to as “marketers,” develop trading relationships with specific customers and transact business directly with them through the MEH trading price desk.
 These transactions may vary in term and product type; however, they tend to be longer-term, more complex transactions.
 The Structure group may also assist the marketers in structuring these transactions.